purpleidea/flabbergast/flabbergast-manual.md

 Integers also have bit-wise operators `B&` (and), `B|` (or), `B^` (xor), and `B!` (complement).

 Booleans are very much as expected, with `!` for logical negation, `&&` for short-circuiting conjunction, and `||` for short-circuiting disjunction.
-The comparison operators also work; one quirk is that they all work, not just equal and not equal.
+The comparison operators also work; one quirk is that they all work, not only equal and not equal.
 This means that truth is greater than falsehood–don't read too much into it.

     a : True && False # Yields False
     b : False && Error "I don't care" # Yields False